 Bridalveil and Yosemite Falls: These are two of the most beautiful waterfalls in the park and are easily included in a tour of Yosemite Valley.
 The paved walks are accessible to almost anyone.
 (Note: Yosemite Falls is seasonal.)

 Vernal and Nevada Falls*: The first part of the Mist Trail involves a moderate climb to a footbridge with a lovely view of Vernal Fall.
 From there the trail becomes steeper and quite strenuous, with steps leading through the mist of the waterfall to the top.
-The hike to the top of the fall is 3 miles round trip.
+The hike to the top of Vernal Fall is 3 miles round trip.
 The 1.6 mile loop to the footbridge and back is one of our Half Day options.
-Either hike can be combined with other stops for a Full Day Tour (consider treating yourself to lunch at the Majestic Yosemite Hotel after your workout.)
+Either hike can be combined with other stops for a Full Day.
+The trail continues past Vernal Fall to Nevada Fall.
+The first part of this trail is flat and quite easy, with switchbacks leading to spectacular views at the top of the fall.
+This 7 mile round trip is for sturdy hikers.

 All other travel is mere dust and hotels and baggage and chatter.” – John Muir